Contents

 Inside the gardens, seven million flower bulbs are planted across 32 hectares in new and innovative designs each year.

-Frequently Asked Questions About Keukenhof Tulip Gardens
+Frequently Asked Questions about Keukenhof

-Where is Keukenhof Gardens located?
+Where is Keukenhof located?

 It is located around 35 km south of Amsterdam in the small town of Lisse.